LydP/database/README.md

 This is a simple Python class that creates a DB file from a UTF-16 CSV file for use with my SRS project.
 The class assumes the
 CSV has headers with columns in the order popularity,front,back.
 (Column header names are not important).

-- Popularity: the word's rate of occurrence in native speech
+- Popularity: how common the word is (e.g. a word with a popularity of 1 means this is the most common word)
 - Front: front of the card
 - Back: back of the card